Close Menu

 Much of your ability to work will depend upon the kind of job you have.
 If you have a desk job, perhaps your employer will allow those extra breaks.
 However, if you work in a factory, then chances are there is not room for a few extra breaks in your work schedule.

-If you have Crohn’s disease, but your symptoms do not meet or equal listing 5.06, it is still possible to win your benefits.
+If you have Crohn’s disease, but your symptoms do not meet or equal listing 5.06, then it is still possible to win your benefits.
 If you cannot work any job, then you need to prove that to the SSA.

 RESOURCES FOR THOSE WITH CROHN’S DISEASE